 note: adopted 1960; Barthelemy BOGANDA, who wrote the anthem's lyrics, was the first prime minister of the autonomous French territory

-Chile name: "Himno Nacional de Chile" (National Anthem of Chile)
+name: "Himno Nacional de Chile" (National Anthem of Chile)

 lyrics/music: Eusebio LILLO Robles and Bernardo DE VERA y Pintado/Ramon CARNICER y Battle